 $500,000 – ($150,000 + $15,000 + $25,000 + $1,500 + $3,000) = $305,500

-However, you still need to take the special exclusion of $250,000 into account, so you final tax bill would be as follows:
+However, you still need to take the special exclusion of $250,000 into account, so your final tax bill would be as follows:

 $305,500 – $250,000 = $55,500

 You would owe taxes only on $55,500 of capital gains.
-But, as you can see, if you had merely done the sale price and subtracted the original purchase price and the exclusion, you’d be paying taxes on much more in capital gains.
+But, as you can see, if you had merely taken the sale price and subtracted the original purchase price and the exclusion, you’d be paying taxes on much more capital gains.